 No crackling fire is complete without a few campfire songs, s’mores – and a “monitoring stick.”
 Hardy and 3- to 4-feet long, it’s used to push in branches and twigs that fall from the main flame, Gay says.
 Keep an eye on any red-glowing flyaway embers; they’ll often “die” on their own, but might need a quick shoe stomp.
 If the fire dwindles, slowly feed in additional fuel – close to the ground and at a safe, arm’s length distance – until the ends catch fire, Navilys says.

 Extinguishing your campfire is perhaps one of the most important safety steps of all.
 “Please, don’t take the bucket (of water) and throw it on,” Gay cautions; that’ll just end in thick plumes of smoke.
 Instead, flatten the fire as much as possible with the monitoring stick.
 Then, carefully pour on water until you feel no heat when hovering your hand about an inch above the coals.

-This article originally appeared in a September 2012 issue of Metro Parent.
+This article originally appeared in a September 2012 issue of Metro Parent and has been updated.

 Looking for that perfect summer vacation for your kids?
 Read our FREE Guide to Summer Camps in Michigan.
 Download it for FREE right now!
 BONUS: Get a FREE subscription to Metro Parent magazine for year-round fun!